Disclosure

 Gulfoss

 After a quick search for a white rabbit with a pocket watch, I continued down the path to have a few moments of solitude by the water.
 And then a few more moments hugging my hubby and taking in how super-blessed we were to be in this magnificent place.
-It was at this point that we realized our photos would never do Iceland justice … but that’s no reason not to try!

 Gulfoss, Iceland

-First Night in our Happy Campers Iceland campervan
+First Night in our Happy Campers Iceland Campervan

 After probably two hours of enjoying the first of many waterfalls and taking dozens of pictures, we made some Ramen in our camper van kitchen.
 Then we started on our way to Þingvellir National Park.